-IGAU’s work is part of a broader programme of research and action funded by the Joseph Rowntree Foundation to understand the relationships between economic growth and poverty reduction in cities.
-Recent reports include:
+IGAU’s work was part of a broader programme of research and action funded by the Joseph Rowntree Foundation to understand the relationships between economic growth and poverty reduction in cities.

 Overcoming deprivation and disconnection in UK cities